featured image

 This can be split into two time periods:

-• What is the impact at completion.
+• The impact at completion

-Impact at Completion
+Impact at completion

-Future Impact
+Future impact

-As noted above, it is likely that the company will be make further cash contributions to the EOT to enable it to pay the selling shareholders the sums due on deferred terms.
-From an accounts perspective any future cash contributions will also be treated as profit distribution and reduce the net assets of the company.
+As noted above, it is likely that the company will make further cash contributions to the EOT to enable it to pay the selling shareholders the sums due on deferred terms.
+From an accounts perspective, any future cash contributions will also be treated as profit distribution and reduce the net assets of the company.

 It is important to note that in all cases the company will only be able to make contributions to the EOT up to the level of its distributable reserves.
 This is similar to the payment of dividends.